faunalia/HealthQGIS/Documentation/3_2_basic_around_map.rst

 All the layer displayed in the map view can easily panned, zoomed in and out thanks to toolbar dedicated buttons.

-You must always click on the corresponding button and then you can perform the operation with the mouse.
+You must always click on the corresponding button and then you can perform the operation with the mouse (e.g. zoom in and zoom out)

 .. figure:: img/map_tools_2.png
 	:align: center